OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ### 5.3 Simulating the **hello_world** AFU
 <a name = "53-simulating-the-helloworld-afu"></a>

-In this section you will quickly simulate the PIM-based ```hello_world``` sample AFU accompanying the example_afu repository.
+In this section, you will quickly simulate the PIM-based ```hello_world``` sample AFU accompanying the example_afu repository.

 1. Set the environment variables as described in section [5.1.
 Set Up Steps to Run ASE](#51-set-up-steps-to-run-ase).

 2. Prepare an RTL simulation environment for the AXI version of the ```hello_world``` AFU.

-    Simulation with ASE requires two software processes, one to simulate the AFU RTL and the other to run the host software that excercises the AFU.
+    Simulation with ASE requires two software processes, one to simulate the AFU RTL and the other to run the host software that exercises the AFU.
 To construct an RTL simulation environment under the directory ```$OFS_ROOTDIR/work_d5005```, execute the following.

     ```bash
       $ cd $OFS_ROOTDIR/work_d5005